 - Remove unneeded services off your server

-- Verify what applications are externally accessible versus tied to the network – can you access your phpmyadmin outside of your cpanel?
+- Verify applications that are externally accessible versus tied to the network – can you access PHPMyAdmin outside of your cPanel?

-- Developers – a production box is not the place to develop, test or push updates without testing – stop this
+- Developers: a production box is not the place to develop, test or push updates without testing

 In more instances than not, you, the website owner, have more ability than you might think in protecting your website.
 Doing some of the basics will greatly reduce your risk, which in turn will help you better protect your website and your followers.
-Today’s attacks are more automated than manual, remember that, and for most reading this article this is true; applying some minor changes, both in the way you administer and work with your website, will go a long way to reduce your access risks.
+Today’s attacks are more automated than manual, remember that.
+For most reading this article this is true; applying some minor changes, both in the way you administer and work with your website, will go a long way in reducing your access risks.

 I will be following this post up with examples of what we’re seeing and specific ways to thwart attacks, both at the application and server level.

-There are a few of you out there that have your own high-profile sites and networks, if you experience a compromise let us know, we’d love to handle your incident on a one on one basis.
-You can contact us at firstname.lastname@example.org.
+There are a few of you out there who have your own high-profile sites and networks.
+If you experience a compromise let us know, we’d love to handle your incident on a one-on-one basis.
+Contact us at email@example.com.